 Vanderbilt University School of Medicine’s Curriculum 2.0 offers the ability to provide specialized content during the clinical immersion years.
 Vanderbilt MIDP students will be in a small cohort of students with individualized generalized content in intellectual property, entrepreneurship, management, and the FDA regulatory process.
 Our program will include several unique features incorporated into Curriculum 2.0, and will emphasize multi-disciplinary collaboration with faculty expertise across the medical, engineering and business schools.

 Our beta curriculum will be designed to be flexible and responsive to feedback from our students and faculty.

-4. Existing courses within Curriculum 2.0
+7. Existing Courses within Curriculum 2.0

 To provide requisite training in imaging, medical devices, and informatics, students will be encouraged to pursue pertinent courses existing and newer Curriculum 2.0 courses.

 Competencies gained from MIDP curriculum